 Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.
 The Globetrotting Teacher has also partnered with CardRatings for our coverage of credit card products.
 The Globetrotting Teacher and CardRatings may receive a commission from card issuers.
 Please read my Disclosure to learn more.

-In this guide, you’ll find information about the layout of El Yunque, what waterfalls and hiking trails were opened and closed as of my March 2019 visit, what to do in the rainforest and your best options for getting to and from the park.
+In this guide, you’ll find information about the layout of El Yunque, what waterfalls and hiking trails are musts, the panoramic views you DON’t WANT TO MISS, and your best options for getting to and from the park.

 Are you ready to spend a day at El Yunque National Forest in Puerto Rico?